 I've been a bit spoiled lately with two trips in two weeks.
 Just when I thought the food I had in Charleston would be hard to beat, I found that Savannah's fare provided some hearty competition.
 See below for my comments on the Olde Pink House, Cafe Ambrosia, Vinnie Van Go-Go's, and Mrs. Wilkes' Dining Room.

-me suggests, the restaurant is literally a big pink house.
+Just as the name suggests, the restaurant is literally a big pink house.
 Built in 1771, it has a lot of history and is even rumored to be home to a spirit or two (and I don't mean the ones at the bar).
 It's supposedly haunted by the original owner, James Habersham, Jr., as well as a Revolutionary War veteran.
 I've also heard a couple of different tour guides reference a suicide incident occurring in the tavern and a ghost who haunts the women's restroom.

 Tables are situated in various rooms on the "upstairs" level of the house.
 (Downstairs is actually more of a basement).
 I'd say this place wins the award for the most relaxing and comfortable environment, which I would expect from a fine-dining establishment.
 Soft lighting and a cozy feel with the sectioned-off rooms, as opposed to one large dining area, give it a homey, romantic feel.

-ver, you can also eat in the downstairs tavern if you happen to snag a table.
+I'd definitely recommend a reservation, as this is a popular place with tourists and locals alike.
+However, you can also eat in the downstairs tavern if you happen to snag a table.
 To the left and in front of the bar are a few tables adorned with white linens and candles as it is with the tables upstairs.
 On the other side of the room are big, soft couches and chairs and a pianist in the corner, who laughed and conversed with the crowd between songs.
 Everyone seemed to be thoroughly enjoying themselves.
 My fiance and I munched on some miniature biscuits and cornbread along with our wine as we waited for our table upstairs.

 As an appetizer, we had the crab cake and fried green tomatoes.
 The crab was perfect--very meaty with a delicious sauce.
 The tangy tomatoes were thickly cut and extra juicy with just the right amount of light, crispy coating.